Royal Bank of Canada: Logo

-The bank's symbol is a golden lion clutching a globe, on a blue background.
-An older version depicted a crown above the globe and the lion faced to the left.
-The change coincided with an expansion in United States markets.
-Over the years, the lion's mane has also become less detailed and more stylized, and the tongue was shortened.
+The bank's first modern identity was designed by firm Lippincott & Margulies, and was introduced in January 1962.
+From this point forward the bank's logo has contained the same basic element of a stylized lion clutching a globe, becoming more simplified with each iteration.
+Alongside promotion of the Royal Bank Plaza, a tweaked version of the mark by Montreal design consultancy Gottschalk + Ash silently debuted in June 1979.
+The same basic form was retained, however many lines were thickened and details simplified to facilitate printing at small sizes.
+The total brand overhaul and shortening of the Royal Bank name to RBC in August 2001 coincided with their expansion into the United States market.
+The direction of the lion, now further simplified, was reversed, the crown above omitted, and both the symbol and wordmark were placed within a blue shield.

 Sponsorship

 RBC sponsors cultural events including the Toronto International Film Festival.
 It also sponsors the RBC Taylor Prize, a literary award for non-fiction writing in Canada, and hosts a yearly Canadian Women Entrepreneur Award.
 In July 2013, the RBC Foundation partnered with the University of Toronto to revive the Siminovitch Prize in Theatre, given to recognize achievement in Canadian theatre.

 RBC is one of Canada's largest sponsors of amateur sports and is the longest-running Canadian sponsor of the Olympic Games.
 It employs dozens of top-tier amateur athletes as part-time spokespeople through the RBC Olympians program.
 RBC is a former premier sponsor of Hockey Canada and previously owned the naming rights to the National Junior A Championship, then called the Royal Bank Cup (later the RBC Cup).
 In addition, it supports Canadian hockey at the grassroots level through the RBC Play Hockey program.

 RBC owns naming rights to the RBC Centre, RBC Convention Centre Winnipeg, RBC Canadian Open, and RBC Heritage (formerly the Heritage Classic).
-From 2002 to 2012, RBC previously held the naming rights to what is now the PNC Arena in Raleigh, North Carolina.
+From 2002 to 2012, RBC previously held the naming rights to what is now the Lenovo Center in Raleigh, North Carolina.

 RBC has owned naming rights for the Top 25 Canadian Immigrants Award, presented annually by Canadian Immigrant, since 2013.

-Corporate governance

-The title of Royal Bank's top executive has changed several times.
-Initially it was styled as President.
-Later, it became chief executive officer and one often carried additional responsibilities as chairman of the board, while the second-in-command was the President.
-Allan R. Taylor was chairman and CEO from 1986 to 1994, and he was succeeded by John Cleghorn in that capacity from 1994 to 2001.
-Dave McKay is currently the President and chief executive officer.

-David P. O'Brien has served as the institution's chairman (non-executive) since 2004.
-The position was formerly held by Guy Saint-Pierre, who held the position from 2001 to 2004.